 DIY Graduation Confetti Cones

-Before your graduate arrives, hand out confetti cones to everyone at the party, so you can all welcome the graduate with showering confetti.
-Making DIY graduation cones is super easy, just print the free template, roll them into a cone and fill them with confetti.
-It really could not be any easier!Continue to 4 of 30 below.
+Before your graduate arrives, hand out confetti cones to party guests so you can all welcome the graduate with a showering of joy.
+Making DIY confetti cones is easy.
+Print the free template, roll them into a cone, and fill them with confetti.

 DIY Candy Graduation Leis